 Laura Lynn (nee Klaff) Caskey January 22, 1957 - October 14, 2018

-Laura is preceded in death most recently on September 27th by her loving husband of 41 years Kent, her dear cousin Timothy Joel Huxhold, and her parents William A. and Lorraine Klaff.
-Laura’s children continue to thrive in her legacy: Ted is a bilingual preschool teacher, football and basketball referee, and drummer in the praise band at Southgate Church in Fort Collins, and Joe is married to the admired Alyson nee Ring and is also a referee in the Campbell, California, area.
-Laura’s family along with her sons mourns the loss and rejoices in the gift of her life: Joel (John Diekman) Klaff of Chicago, Jayne (Steve) Rosandich and nieces Emily and Sarah and grand-niece Lorraine of Worthington, Ohio, and Timothy (Julie) Klaff and nieces Samantha and Melissa of Porter, Indiana, and many cousins and friends.
+Laura and Kent are survived by their two sons Ted and Joe.
+Joe is married to Alyson Ring.
+Laura’s family along with her sons mourn the loss and rejoices in the gift of their lives: Joel (John Diekman) Klaff of Chicago, Jayne (Steve) Rosandich and nieces Emily and Sarah and grand-niece Lorraine of Worthington, Ohio, and Timothy (Julie) Klaff and nieces Samantha and Melissa of Porter, Indiana, and many cousins and friends."

 have a memory or condolence to add?ADD A MEMORY

 November 5, 2018